ThoughtWorks-SEA/developer-training/docs/delivering-software/circle-ci.md

 heroku authorisations:create
 ```

-Add the key/token into the circle ci environment variable, so it has access to it.
+Add the key/token into the CircleCI environment variable, so it has access to it.

 ![env var](_media/circleci-env.png)

-On your next push, you will see the jobs in action in the CircleCi dashboard.
+On your next push, you will see the jobs in action in the CircleCI dashboard.